Demystifying the Canadian Mortgage Stress Test:

 How the Stress Test Affects Your Mortgage Application

-The mortgage stress test can impact your mortgage application in the following ways:
+The stress test can impact your mortgage application in the following ways:

 • Reduced borrowing capacity: Since you must qualify at a higher interest rate, your borrowing capacity may be lower than you anticipated.